Baptist History Homepage

 At last Jericho's army has grown accustomed to Israel's march, and unconcern reigns upon the wall.
 Pity of the poor and ignorant has arisen in their minds.
 But today things take on a new interest.
 It is the sabbath of Israel, and after circling the wall they do not return to their tents.
 They circle it again.
 People inside the wall come to see what is going on below.
 By the time Israel has gone around the seventh time, the whole citizenry has no doubt gathered to watch and to inquire into such extended, but harmless, action.
 This is just what God has led them to do.
 Now the Big Attraction comes into view - God!
 Israel and her army fade out of the picture, and having done nothing but worship and witness and believe, they blew their trumpets to announce the presence of God, and all shouted their praise of Him who had already given the city into the hands of Joshua.
 "The wall fell down flat."

 With Jericho's armies disrupted and its people in chaotic disorder, Israel's men went in and easily defeated them.
 Utter destruction of men, women, children, oxen, asses, and sheep was carried out with ease.
-"So the Lord was with Joshua, and his fame was noised throughout an the country."
+"So the Lord was with Joshua, and his fame was noised throughout all the country."
 The Lord is with any man who will bow down and worship God and acknowledge that God's way, though utterly unworldly and a reproach in the eyes of the world, is better than our ways.

 [p.
 32]